 Matthew Clair

 His award-winning book Privilege and Punishment: How Race and Class Matter in Criminal Court shows how race and class inequalities in the criminal legal system are embedded in and reproduced through the attorney-client relationship.
 Drawing on in-depth ethnographic and interview data, his book shows how lawyers and judges often silence, coerce, and punish disadvantaged defendants who attempt to advocate for themselves in court but reward privileged defendants who trust in and defer to their lawyers' legal expertise.
 These dynamics reveal a paradox of legal control: striving to exercise one's legal rights often backfires for the poor and people of color.
-Following from the findings in his book, Dr. Clair's thinking on the criminal courts in relation to the abolition movement was recently published as a co-authored article in the California Law Review.
+Following from the findings in his book, Matt's thinking on the criminal courts in relation to the abolition movement was recently published as a co-authored article in the California Law Review.

 More information about his scholarship is available on his personal website.